sushantgb/sushantgb/README.md

 I am a creative writer and a coding enthusiast, mainly interested in web development and machine learning.
 I enjoy writing technical, educational and research stuffs.
 What brings me here?
 Well! obviously coding and it's a cool place to share your projects or learn from other's projects. 🤓
 - In addition to HTML CSS JS, I am learning additional web development skills ⌨️.
 I enjoy making small game web applications using pure JS.
 I like to challenge myself to create something with "Vanilla JS" that other claims cannot be made without frameworks. 😎
 - Other than that, I am also learning Python and applied artificial intelligence.
 Human brain interests me the most and willing to use information technology to explore new sectors of human cognition. 📖
 - I am looking forward to learn more about AI and web development while collaborating with skillful programmers.
-I bet ! it's gonna be fun to do. 🤝
+I bet ! it's gonna be fun. 🤝
 - When I am free I study cognitive psychology and ANN to know human brain and AI interchangeably. 🧠

   ### 🎲 Hobbies: